Finch-API/finch-docs/docs/Development Guides/Re-authentication.md

 Below are a couple of options to present the re-connection flow to your users—

 1. Prompt your user to log on to their application dashboard where you can present them UI to go through Finch Connect again.
 2. Send your user an authorization URL with a `redirect_uri` that redirects them back to their application dashboard after a successful reconnection.
+Learn more about redirecting your users to Connect here.